Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-These resources provide comprehensive information about all aspects of dual VET in Germany.

 ---

 ## 🎉 Thank You!

 --{{0}}--
-Thank you for exploring the German Dual VET system with us!
+Thank you for exploring the German Dual VET system with us.We hope this presentation has given you valuable insights into one of the world's most successful vocational training systems.

 <div style="background-color: linear-gradient(135deg, #667eea 0%, #764ba2 100%); padding: 40px; border-radius: 15px; text-align: center; color: white;">